srijan-paul/srijan-paul.github.io/src/content/blog/water-shader.md

 We can fix that by drawing borders on top any water tile that is adjacent to a ground tile.

 For that, we need to draw some sprites for each border-type (left/right/top-left/top-right), and render them on top of the right tiles.
-[The code](TODO) for this is boring, and not the point of this post, so I will not explain it here.
+[The code](https://github.com/srijan-paul/shader-blog/blob/e3aa7be34abbaf1512004987edbaf2232d23ee1e/main.lua#L72) for this is boring, and not the point of this post, so I will not explain it here.

-After adding borders, our water should look like this:
+After adding borders, the water should look like this:

 ![Water body with borders](/assets/img/water-shader/water-with-border.gif)